Battle of Bakhmut: Capture of Soledar and partial encirclement (January–April 2023)

-On 1 February, The New York Times reported that Russians had increased the intensification of the attacks on the city and its surrounding areas.
-By 22 February, Russian forces encircled Bakhmut from the east, south, and north.
+In February, Russian forces solidified gains north of Bakhmut and began pressuring Ukrainian troops on the northern axis, making incremental gains in the towns north of the city.
+On 1 February, The New York Times reported that the Russians had increased the intensity of attacks on Bakhmut and its surrounding areas.
+Days later on 5 February, the British Ministry of Defence stated that Russian troops were able to fire upon the M03 and H32 roads north of the city, the main Ukrainian supply route for northern Bakhmut.
+On 11 February, Russian forces captured the village of Krasna Hora northeast of Bakhmut.
+Around this time, analysts suggested Russian losses had increased to 820 casualties a day between Bakhmut and the battle of Vuhledar.
+By 13 February, the Ukrainian government claimed their defenses in the village of Paraskoviivka were waning, with fierce battles around the clock.
+By 22 February, Russian forces partially encircled Bakhmut from the east, south, and north.

-By 3 March, Ukrainian soldiers destroyed two key bridges, creating the possibility for a controlled fighting withdrawal.
+By 3 March, Ukrainian soldiers had destroyed two key bridges, creating the possibility for a controlled fighting withdrawal.
 On 4 March, Bakhmut's deputy mayor told news services that there was street fighting but that Russian forces had not taken control of the city.
-On 4 March, the chief of the Wagner Group said that the city was encircled except for one road still controlled by the Ukrainian military, as had been the case since 22 February.
-On 5 March Ukrainian commander Olexandr Syrsky said the fighting had reached the "highest level of tension".
+The same day, the chief of the Wagner Group, Yevgeny Prigozhin, said that the city was encircled except for one road still controlled by the Ukrainian military, as had been the case since 22 February.
+On 5 March Ukrainian commander Oleksandr Syrskyi said the fighting had reached the "highest level of tension".

-On 7 March, Ukraine partially withdrew from Bakhmut up to the Bakhmutka river.
-Following this, the Wagner Group claimed to have captured eastern Bakhmut.

-On 11 March, the United Kingdom's Ministry of Defence said that: "In the city centre, the Bakhmutka River now marks the front line", with Wagner units taking the lead in fighting.
-Both sides have claimed to have killed and wounded "hundreds" of the other side's soldiers.
-The river has become a "killing zone" for Wagner units while at the same time Ukrainian forces are at risk of being cut off.